vuongducphuong/documentation/content/applications/sales/point_of_sale/payment_methods/terminals/six.rst

 Pay with a Payment Terminal
 ===========================

-In the :abbr:`PoS (Point of Sale)` interface, at the moment of the payment, select a payment method using a payment terminal.
+In the :abbr:`PoS (Điểm bán hàng)` interface, at the moment of the payment, select a payment method using a payment terminal.
 Verify that the amount in the tendered column is the one that has to be sent to the payment terminal and click on :guilabel:`Send`.
 To cancel the payment request, click on :guilabel:`Cancel`.